Book 5 of 10

 Blessed are those who have opinions but keep them to themselves,

-For silence is golden and tweets are forever.
+For silence is golden and posts are forever.

 Blessed are those who see a bad take and scroll past,